StackStorm-Exchange/stackstorm-ghost2logger/README.md

 # Ghost2logger Service

-As the Ghost2logger component is written in Golang (hence the name - Go ST2 Logger - Ghost looks far cooler), we can run the binary in one of two ways:
+As the Ghost2logger component is written in Golang (hence the name - Go ST2 Logger - Ghost looks far cooler), we can run the binary in one of several ways:

 *	In the foreground under 'screen'.
-Start the service running then dettach or run as a service:
+Start the service running then dettach
+*	Run in the foreground with the correct permissions just for the hell of it
-*	Copy the /opt/stackstorm/packs/ghost2logger/bin/ghost2logger.service to /etc/systemd/system
-	Check that the service can be read: ```systemctl is-active ghost2logger.service``` Start the service ```systemctl start ghost2logger.service```
-	Check that it's running ```systemctl status ghost2logger.service```
+*	As a systemd service.
+Copy the /opt/stackstorm/packs/ghost2logger/bin/ghost2logger.service to /etc/systemd/system Check that the service can be read: ```systemctl is-active ghost2logger.service``` Start the service ```systemctl start ghost2logger.service``` Check that it's running ```systemctl status ghost2logger.service```

 Then you can look at messages coming out of it using: ```journalctl -u ghost2logger.service -f``` Use Ctrl+c to exit without affecting the service.

+Ensure that you pass in the configuration with the config switch `-cfg X` when starting Ghost2logger with the systemd backend.
+Ghost2logger will check the local directory for a configuration and if one is present it will not look anywhere else.
+Control that behaviour with the `-cfg` switch using a full path to the configuration file.

+Check out the service descriptor file in the binary directory of this repository for more info.

 # Rules